-The Jay Z And Tupac Shakur Feud: Why Hova’s Diss Track Was Never Released
+The Jay-Z And Tupac Shakur Feud: Why Hova’s Diss Track Was Never Released

 A photo posted by Tupac Shakur (@2pac) on

-The feud which occurred in the period just before Tupac’s death, was said to have spawned from Shakur’s beef with Mobb Deep.
-Tupac took a shot at Jay Z for sticking up for Mobb Deep through his songs “F**k Friendz.” and “Bomb First”.
-Jay Z, reported riled up by this, made a diss song in response.
+The feud which occurred in the period just before Tupac’s death was said to have spawned from Shakur’s beef with Mobb Deep.
+Tupac took a shot at Jay-Z for sticking up for Mobb Deep through his songs “F**k Friendz” and “Bomb First.”
+Jay-Z, reportedly riled up by this, made a diss song in response.

-This is according to DJ Clark Kent, one of Jay Z’s music producers.
+This is according to DJ Clark Kent, one of Jay-Z’s music producers.
 However, the song was never released because Tupac Shakur passed away just before its release.
 The following was DJ Clark’s revelation as reported by MTV.

 “It never came out out of respect for the fact that he died.
 Jay did a record going at ‘Pac, but just as it was about to come out, son died…We performed it, though.
 We performed it once.
 You have to understand.
 The chip on Jay’s shoulder is so crazy, it’s just like he had to perform it.”